 The trick to getting fried oysters just right is to use fresh oysters and frying oil that's up to temp.
 The trick to the best Southern fried oysters recipe is right here.
 I won't give away all the secrets, but you'll need some buttermilk and some Creole seasoning.
 Crispy on the outside, tender on this inside, this is how to fry the best oysters.
-Get the recipe here.

 5. Taipei Po'Boy

 Of course, we can't talk oysters without also including a satiating Po'boy recipe in the mix.
 While there are several ways you can doctor up your Po'Boy, you haven't had one quite like this.
 A crusty ciabatta piled high with cornmeal fried oysters, spinach, and a spicy Thai basil tartar sauce make for a Taiwanese street style inspired Po'Boy sandwich that is to die for.
-Get the recipe here.

-6. Bacon Wrapped Smoked Oysters
+6. Bacon-Wrapped Smoked Oysters

 Everything tastes better, even oysters wrapped in bacon.
 The ultimate bite of surf and turf, wrap the smoked oysters with a strip of bacon, bake them with a soy marinade, then serve these up to your patiently waiting guests.
-Get the recipe here.

 7. Three Cheese Oyster Gratin